-See your GP if, after following these self-help measures, your condition is deteriorating or is not improving as expected.
+See a GP if, after following these self-help measures, your condition is deteriorating or is not improving as expected.

 The GP will probably arrange a follow-up appointment for you about 6 weeks after you start your course of antibiotics.

 In some cases, they may arrange follow-up tests, such as a chest X-ray, if:

 - your symptoms have come back